 Here are some key things to consider when choosing the best carpeting for your family room.

 01 of 05

-First and foremost, due to the high traffic nature of the family room, the carpet should be durable.
-Aside from stairs and hallways, family rooms are typically the highest-traffic areas in many homes.
-To ensure that your carpet will stand up to the wear and tear of everyday family life, look for a high-quality carpet that features a good texture retention warranty (“good” in this case being defined as 10 years or longer).
+First and foremost, due to the high-traffic nature of the family room, the carpet should be durable.
+Aside from stairs and hallways, family room floors are typically receive the hardest use of any floor in the home.
+To ensure that your carpet will stand up to the wear and tear of everyday family life, look for a high-quality carpet that features a good wear warranty.

 02 of 05

-Many carpets feature lifetime stain warranties, such as Mohawk SmartStrand or Shaw ClearTouch, and others have a “no exclusion” policy, meaning that substances commonly... excluded from stain warranties (for example, pet accidents or bleach) are covered – such as Kraus Perpetual.
+Carpets that feature lifetime stain warranties, such as Mohawk SmartStrand or Shaw ClearTouch, will a great reassurance to you.
+For best possible peace of mind, look for a carpet... that has a “no exclusion” policy—meaning that substances commonly excluded from most stain warranties (such as pet accidents or bleach) are fully covered.
+Once such carpeting is Kraus Perpetual.

 03 of 05

 Family rooms generally call for an informal style, or at least less formal style than a living or dining rooms may require.
 To achieve a casual look in a family room, choose a carpet that has a lot of texture.

 Consider a berber, or a longer frieze style.
 Both of these popular carpet styles feature lots of texture, and some feature flecks of color, which not only enhances the informality of the style but can also help to disguise soiling or accidental mishaps (in other words, they “hide the... dirt”).

 If you prefer something a bit more classic, consider a textured Saxony—a traditional cut-pile with a “twist” that helps mask footprints and vacuum marks.